Frederik Vesti

+Frederik Vesti Stamm ([fʁεðʁεɡ̊ ˈvεsti]; born 13 January 2002) is a Danish racing driver, who competes in the IMSA SportsCar Championship for Cadillac Whelen and serves as a reserve driver in Formula One for Mercedes.

-Frederik Vesti (born 13 January 2002) is a Danish racing driver who is currently competing in the FIA Formula 2 Championship with Prema Racing.
-He is a member of the Mercedes Junior Team and the inaugural champion of the Formula Regional European Championship.
+Vesti was the 2023 Formula 2 runner-up, driving for Prema Racing.
+He was the inaugural champion of the Formula Regional European Championship and a four-time FIA Formula 3 race winner where he came fourth in 2020 and 2021.
+He currently holds the record for the most points scored (284.5) in Formula 3.

-Racing career
+Junior racing career

 Karting

 Vesti starting karting competitively in 2012, at the age of 10.
 He went on to win many Danish karting competitions, including the Danish championship in 2014 for the KFJ category.
 He raced in the 2015 edition of the Karting World Championship, where he ended 69th.
 Vesti continued karting until 2016.

 Lower formulae

 2016

-Vesti started his career in Danish Formula Ford, in which he managed to finish fourth in the championship.
+Vesti started his career at the age of fourteen in Danish Formula Ford, in which he managed to finish fourth in the championship.

 2017

-In 2017, Vesti competed German and Danish Formula 4 Championships.
-Despite missing two events of the Danish Championship the Danish driver managed to finish second in his debut F4 season, finishing all races on the podium and helping his team, Vesti Motorsport to win the team championship.
+In 2017, Vesti competed in the German and Danish Formula 4 Championships.
+Despite missing two events of the Danish Championship, the Danish driver managed to finish second in his debut F4 season, finishing all races on the podium and helping his team, Vesti Motorsport, to win the team championship.
 In the German championship, Vesti took his first podium by taking second in the second round at Lausitzring.
 Two rounds later, he would claim his first and only win of the season.
 Vesti took another podium en route to finishing seventh in the standings.
 Vesti also made a one-off appearance in the Formula 4 United States Championship during the final round.

 2018

-In 2018 he would yet again compete in the German F4 Championship with Van Amersfoort Racing.
+In 2018, Vesti would yet again compete in the German F4 Championship with Van Amersfoort Racing.
 After starting the season with two podiums in the opening two rounds, he claimed his maiden win during the second Hockenheimring round.
 His second win came during the next round at the Nürburgring.
 Vesti eventually ended fourth in the standings, collecting six other podiums along with his two wins.
 The Danish driver also participated in one round at Circuit Paul Ricard during the Italian F4 Championship with VAR.
 Vesti claimed two wins in the three races, which placed him tenth in the championship.
 Vesti also participated in the final round of the European Formula 3 Championship.
 He made his debut in the Macau Grand Prix, where he finished 15th.